DanielContreras18881/ionic-dark-grey-theme/README.md

 iOS Quirks
 -----------
 In iOS, you'll see a white background as you rotate the phone.
-To fix this, you need to use a [plugin](https://github.com/EddyVerbruggen/cordova-plugin-webviewcolor).
-This plugin unfortunately doesn't work with `wkwebview`.
-For a `wkwebview` specific solution, see [here](https://stackoverflow.com/a/44799013/1361529)
+To fix this, you need to use a [plugin](https://github.com/EddyVerbruggen/cordova-plugin-webviewcolor):

 ```
  ionic cordova plugin add cordova-plugin-webviewcolor